green-coding-solutions/eco-ci-energy-estimation/README.md

 - If you use Alpine, you must install coreutils so that time logging with date is possible with an accuracy of microseconds (`apk add coreutils`)

-- If you have your pipelines split over multiple VM's (often the case with many jobs) ,you have to treat each VM as a seperate machine for the purposes of measuring and setting up Eco-CI.
+- If you have your pipelines split over multiple VM's (often the case with many jobs) ,you have to treat each VM as a seperate machine for the purposes of measuring and setting up Eco CI.

 - The underlying [Cloud Energy](https://github.com/green-coding-solutions/cloud-energy) model requires the CPU to have a fixed frequency setting.
 This is typical for cloud testing and is the case for instance on GitHub, but not always the case in different CIs.